 If you’ve ever craving rustic Italian comfort food, this Vegan Italian White Bean and Pasta Stew is the recipe for you!
 It’s a crossover between a soup and a pasta (a “pasta soup” is probably a better title than “stew” but it sounds silly), and in the traditional Italian style of cucina povera (“peasant cooking” or “poor kitchen”), this recipe is made with affordable everyday pantry ingredients.

 It’s inspired by the Italian classic pasta e ceci (pasta and chickpeas) and is made with some of my favorite pantry staples.
 Think whole peeled tomatoes, pasta, and cannellini beans.
 It’s brothy yet thick, saucy and rich, and packed with flavor.

 Why you’re going to like this Vegan Italian White Bean Stew

 Italian comfort food.
-This is rustic Italian comfort food at its finest.
+Just like my Livornese-style stewed beans, this is rustic Italian comfort food at its finest.
 It’s a crossover between a soup and a pasta, and it’s brothy, saucy, and creamy.
 It’s the kind of meal that sticks to your ribs but doesn’t weigh you down.

 Pantry staples.
 All of the essential ingredients in this recipe are pantry staples (i.e., you might already have all the required ingredients in your pantry).